 Shea butter, a widely used component in the confectionery and cosmetic industries, is extracted from the fruit of the karite tree, which grows in the Sahel region of Africa.
 As of 2018, an estimated four million West African women are involved in the shea butter supply chain.

-In 2009, AAK began exploring how to source shea butter more sustainably, starting in Burkina Faso.
-The first step was to start working with the harvesters (mostly smallholder farmers) directly, rather than through dealers.
-AAK recruited women into the Kolo Nafaso (translation: “house of benefits of shea kernels”) programme by hiring local representatives, or “extension officers”, in the manner of global NGOs.
-The extension officers showed the women a safer, faster technique for processing shea kernels (the part of the nut that contains the butter): Instead of the traditional method of boiling the nuts in a full pot of water for an hour, they could steam the nuts in two inches of water for 15 minutes.
+The extension officers showed the women a safer, faster technique for processing shea kernels, the part of the nut that contains the butter: Instead of the traditional method of boiling the nuts in a full pot of water for an hour, they could steam the nuts in two inches of water for 15 minutes.
 Doing it the AAK way saved time and firewood, reduced the amount of water to be hauled from local wells and removed routine scaldings as an occupational hazard.

 In 2016, AAK began training women to build and use rocket stoves, requiring up to 65 percent less wood than the traditional three-stone stove.
-Not only is this type of stove obviously better from an environmental perspective, but it also spares the shea collectors valuable time, money and the physical strain of gathering and transporting the wood.
+Not only is this type of stove obviously better from an environmental perspective, but it also saves the shea collectors valuable time, money and the physical strain of gathering and transporting the wood.
 Seventy-three percent of Kolo Nafaso enrollees who responded to an AAK survey said the rocket stoves saved them time, 28 percent said they spent the extra time on commercial activities, and 37 percent reported benefitting financially as a result.

 Teaching better working methods such as the above was only the beginning of the programme’s benefits to the smallholder farmers.
 AAK offered a novel payment structure whereby harvesters were gathered into groups, and each member pledged to deliver a certain volume of shea kernels for the season.
 Based on her pledge, each woman was given a portion of her future expected earnings as pre-payment.
 If the group as a whole fulfilled its joint commitments, AAK would throw in a bonus to be distributed as the members saw fit.